SysKitTeam/docs-spdockit/compare-sharepoint-configurations/compare-servers.md

 ---
-title: Compare Servers
-description: >-
-  This article explains how you can use the Compare Wizard to compare different servers, including IIS and SQL servers.
+description: This article explains how you can use the Compare Wizard to compare different servers, including IIS and SQL servers.
-author: Tomislav Sirovec
-date: 31/5/2017
 ---

 # Compare Servers